quitedensepoint/gazette/readme.md

 > *'webmap' => ['active' => false, 'environment' => 'live']*

 ## Player Emails
 When a story that is system generated references the deeds of a specific player (the story is "player centric"), the system will attempt to generate an email that will go out to the player alerting them of their mention in the gazette.
-How the email is sent will depend on the settings specific in the options of the DBConn.php.
-See DBConn.example.php for the settings
+How the email is sent will depend on the settings specific in the options of the DBconn.php.
+See DBconn.example.php for the settings

 The handlers defined in the settings do different things.
 - Use *IgnoreHandler* when developing.
 This ensures that the code runs correctly without modification, but the system will ignore any requests to send an email.